-Focaccia is made all around Italy and absolutely loved by all, while being mainly associated with the Liguarian region of Italy.
-You may have heard it called focaccia Genoese; Guess what the capital of Liguaria is?
+Focaccia is made all around Italy and absolutely loved by all while being mainly associated with the Ligurian region of Italy.
+You may have heard it called focaccia Genoese; Guess what the capital of Liguria is?
 Genoa!
 Which is why they call it that.

 Once the mixture is combined you then want to knead it until it becomes a light fluffy dough.

 Next, let it rest for about 90 minutes or so, or until it has doubled in size.

 You then want to spread the bread dough recipe out on a sheet tray that has been brushed with olive oil and let it sit for about 30 minutes.
 From there you want to use your finger and poke holes all over the top of it.
 This is what gives it that focaccia bread texture.

 To finish the focaccia bread you make something called a salamoia which translates to a, brine or pickling.
 Not sure why they would call it this, but it’s a simple mixture of water, salt, and olive oil.